skippyr/flamerial/ports/linux/README.md

 ## ❡ Install

-&emsp;**1.**&ensp;While running the linux console, execute the flamerial.sh script to apply the theme.
+- While running the linux console, execute the flamerial.sh script to apply the theme.

 ```sh
 ./flamerial.sh;